lablup/backend.ai-webui/README.md

 These are options in `config.ini`.

 ```
+[general]
 apiEndpoint = [Default API Endpoint.
 If blank, user input field will be shown.]
 apiEndpointText = [Placeholder text instead of API endpoint input field.]
 defaultSessionEnvironment = [Default session kernel.
 If blank, alphabetically first kernel will be default.]
+siteDescription = [Site description placeholder.
+It will be at the bottom of 'Backend.AI' at the top left corner.]
+connectionMode = [Connection mode.
+Default is API.
+Currenly supports API and SESSION]
+[wsproxy]
 proxyURL = [Proxy URL]
 proxyBaseURL = [Base URL of websocket proxy,]
 proxyListenIP = [Websocekt proxy configuration IP.]
-siteDescription = [Site description placeholder.
-It will be at the bottom of 'Backend.AI' at the top left corner.]
 ```

 ## Development Guide